theramiyer/blog/content/post/2021/phishing-attacks.md

 ### Government emails

 Some phishing emails seem to come from government agencies, asking for tax information, or giving a link to file tax returns.
 But such emails come either from public email services (Gmail, Outlook, Yahoo) or non-government domains.
 As such, legitimate emails from Indian Central or State government agencies use a `gov.in` or an `nic.in` address.
 That said, some of our government offices do---unwittingly---use a public email address sometimes.
 Be careful with such emails.
-Know that any government notifications (other than {{< smallcaps "8 PM" >}} speeches) do give you enough time to act upon them, such as filing tax returns.
-No government organisation in India works on a notice of minutes or hours.
+Know that you will have enough time to act upon any government notification (other than {{< smallcaps "8 PM" >}} speeches), such as filing tax returns.
+No government organisation in India works with a notice of minutes or hours.

 ### Padlock is not a sure shot